Master of Medicine M6033

 - For further information on the Monash English Language Requirement Policy please visit http://www.monash.edu/admissions/english-language-requirements

-The master of medicine is a largely distance based course.
-Online learning plays a major role in your study of the subjects.
+The Master of Medicine is available completely online.
 As such, it is vital to verify that you have the required computer software and Internet access so you can best review the material.

 For more information regarding IT Requirements,